Samaaro + Your CRM: Zero Integration Fee for Annual Sign-Ups Until 30 June, 2025

 Engaging post-event:

-Send personalized thank-you emails to your attendees for attending and then engage them in the post-event follow-up, this can be sharing information on your industry, upcoming events, or added content that is exclusive to attendees; you want to keep these contacts top of mind, be able to build a long-term relationship with Your Event Marketing Tool Kit
+Send your attendees a personalized email thanking them for attending and then engage them in the post-event communication by sharing information in your industry, upcoming events, or added content that is exclusive to their attendance; you want to keep these contacts top of mind, and you can build a longer-term relationship with Your Event Marketing Tool Kit

-Now that you have your checklist of items to carry out your event marketing strategy, let’s take a look at some useful tools that can help you streamline your process and enhance your impact!
+Now that you have your checklist of items to execute your event marketing strategy, let’s look at some tools that will make things easy for you and your participants!

 Event Management Tools